 Branch Office a location or site from which an agency provides services within a portion of the total geographic area served by the parent agency.
 The branch office is part of the agency and is located sufficiently close to share administration, supervision and services in a manner that renders it unnecessary for the branch to be independently licensed.

 Bylaws or Equivalent a set of rules adopted by an agency for governing the agency's operation.

 Client an individual receiving services from a home nursing agency, a home services agency or a placement agency.
 This term includes the service recipient's advocate or designee.

 Client Record − a written or electronic record that includes, but is not limited to, personal information, emergency notification information, plans of service agreed to between the client and the home services agency, a copy of the home services contract or agreement, and documentation of the services provided at each visit.

-Clinical Note a dated, written notation or electronic entry by a member of the health team of a contact with a patient, containing a description of signs and symptoms, treatment and/or drug given, the patient's reaction, and any changes in physical or emotional condition.
+Clinical Note a dated, written notation or electronic entry by a member of the health team of a contact with a patient, containing a description of signs and symptoms, treatment and any drug given, the patient's reaction, and any changes in physical or emotional condition.

-Clinical Record an accurate account of services and care provided for each patient and maintained by a home health or home nursing agency in accordance with accepted professional standards.
+Clinical Record an accurate account of services and care provided for each patient that is maintained by a home health or home nursing agency in accordance with accepted professional standards.

 Department or IDPH the Department of Public Health of the State of Illinois.
 (Section 2.01 of the Act)

 Director the Director of Public Health of the State of Illinois, or his or her designee.
 (Section 2.02 of the Act)